-Pediatrics:

-The pharmacokinetics of WELLBUTRIN® XL in individuals under 18 years old has not been evaluated.

-Geriatrics:

-The effects of age on the pharmacokinetics of bupropion and its metabolites have not been fully characterized, but an exploration of steady state bupropion concentrations from several depression efficacy studies involving patients dosed in a range of 300 to 750 mg/day, on a three times a day schedule, revealed no relationship between age (18 to 83 years) and plasma concentration of bupropion.
+- Pediatrics: Based on the data submitted and reviewed by Health Canada, the safety and efficacy of WELLBUTRIN XL in pediatric patients has not been established; therefore, Health Canada has not authorized an indication for pediatric use. - Geriatrics: The effects of age on the pharmacokinetics of bupropion and its metabolites have not been fully characterized, but an exploration of steady state bupropion concentrations from several depression efficacy studies involving patients dosed in a range of 300 to 750 mg/day, on a three times a day schedule, revealed no relationship between age (18 to 83 years) and plasma concentration of bupropion.
 A single-dose pharmacokinetic study demonstrated that the disposition of bupropion and its metabolites in elderly subjects was similar to that of younger subjects.
-These data suggest there is no prominent effect of age on bupropion concentration: however, another single and multiple dose pharmacokinetic study, has suggested that the elderly are at increased risk for accumulation of bupropion and its metabolites (see WARNINGS AND PRECAUTIONS, see DOSAGE AND ADMINISTRATION).
+These data suggest there is no prominent effect of age on bupropion concentration: however, another single and multiple dose pharmacokinetic study, has suggested that the elderly are at increased risk for accumulation of bupropion and its metabolites (see 7.1.4 Geriatrics; 4.2 Recommended Dose and Dosage Adjustment, Dosage Adjustment, Geriatrics or Debilitated Patients). - Ethnic Origin: The influence of race (Asian, Black and Caucasian) on the pharmacokinetics of bupropion (bupropion hydrochloride immediate release tablets) was evaluated based on dose normalized data pooled from five healthy volunteer studies.
+A comparison of pharmacokinetic parameter values did not detect any important differences in race with respect to AUC (p = 0.5564) and C{max} (p = 0.8184). - Hepatic Insufficiency: The effect of hepatic impairment on the pharmacokinetics of bupropion was characterized in two single-dose studies, one in subjects with alcoholic liver disease and one in subjects with mild to severe liver cirrhosis.